Samrajel/Azure-HoneyPot-SocLab/README.md

 ## 7. IOC appendix

-Top failed-logon sources observed over the honeypot's full exposure, 27–29 July 2026 (UTC):
+Top failed-logon sources observed over the honeypot's full exposure, 27–29 July 2026:
 **205 unique IPs and 196,773 attempts** in ~44.5 hours of soaking — an average of one brute-force attempt every **0.8 seconds** from first event to last.
 Full query data is included in the repo.